liudasbar/Authentity/README.md

 User needs to grant these privacy permissions:
 * Camera - Used for adding new authentication entries via the QR code.
-* Face ID/Touch ID usage - Used for authenticating user via biometrics
+* Face ID/Touch ID usage - Used for authenticating user via biometrics.

 ## Offline